kartavya1710/example-tauri-v2-python-server-sidecar/README.md

 ![app screenshot](extras/screenshot.png "app screenshot")

-The use of "sidecars" is to allow developers to package dependencies to make installation easier on the user.
-Tauri allows the frontend to communicate with any runtime and gives access to the OS's disk, camera, and other native hardware features.
+Tauri "sidecars" allow developers to package dependencies to make installation easier on the user.
+Tauri's API allows the frontend to communicate with any runtime and give it access to the OS disk, camera, and other native hardware features.
 This is defined in the `tauri.conf.json` file.
 See [here](https://v2.tauri.app/develop/sidecar/) for more info.

 ## How It Works

 ![python sidecar architecture](extras/diagram.png "python sidecar architecture")

 - Tauri takes your frontend UI written in html/javascript and displays it in a native webview.
-This makes the resulting file size smaller since it does not need to include a web browser.
+This makes the resulting file size smaller since it does not need to include a web browser (as Electron.js requires).

 - [PyInstaller](https://pyinstaller.org/en/stable/) is used to compile a binary of the Python code so users don't have to worry about installing dependencies.

-- In `main.rs` we spawn a python binary ("sidecar") called `main.exe` which starts an api server on `localhost:8008`.
-The frontend tells Tauri to startup and shutdown the sidecar via stdin/stdout commands (cannot use process.kill() for one-file Python executables since Tauri only knows the pid of the PyInstaller bootloader process and not its' child process which is actually the sidecar).
+- In `main.rs` we spawn a python binary (sidecar) called `main.exe` which starts an api server on `localhost:8008`.
+The frontend tells Tauri to startup and shutdown the sidecar via stdin/stdout commands. <em>Note, we cannot use process.kill() for one-file Python executables since Tauri only knows the pid of the PyInstaller bootloader process and not its' child process (which is actually the sidecar)</em>.

 - If you are not comfortable coding in Rust, do not worry, this example orchestrates things in a way so you only need concern yourself with communication between your frontend and server (sidecar) via http.